paulosales/crimemap-sync-api/README.md

 - **CORS_CLIENT_ORIGIN**

   Here you can set the domain name the can access this API.
 Use a **\*** (asterisk) to grant access to all domains.
-To know more about [Cross-origin resource sharing (CORS)](https://pt.wikipedia.org/wiki/Cross-origin_resource_sharing), 👈 click here.
+Click in the next link to know more about [cross-origin resource sharing (CORS)](https://pt.wikipedia.org/wiki/Cross-origin_resource_sharing).

 - **DB_HOST**

-  The hostname of the mongo database server.
+  The hostname of the database server.

 - **DB_PORT**

-  The mongo database port.
+  The database port.
 The mongo database default port is **27017**.

 - **DB_NAME**

-  The database name where the **crimemap-sync-api** will storage the collections.
+  The database name where the api application will storage data.

 - **DB_USER**

-  The database username.
+  The database username that you created in the database initialization script.

 - **DB_PASS**

-  The database password.
+  The database password that you created in the database initialization script.

 ## License